platform-experience/form-decoration/README.md

 # Form Decoration

+This application is designed to easily allow you to style, and add custom functionality to form fields, whilst retaining the power of the out-of-box form widget.

+## Background

 The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality so that forms can be designed by configuration rather than code.
 Examples of this functionality are as follows:

 - Form views